homerhanumat/homerhanumat.github.io/source/book/ch8.markdown

     help(attitudes)

-The question about spending habits involved an experiment:  some of the subjects were looking at a form in which \$20 was lost simply by the money falling out of a purse or wallet somehow.
+The question about spending habits involved an experiment:  some of the subjects were looking at a form in \$20 was lost simply by the money falling out of a purse or wallet somehow.
 Other subjects faced a scenario in which they had lost \$20 by purchasing a ticket and then losing that ticket.
 Either way, the subject is down by \$20, so if everyone makes financial decisions on a purely rational basis, then one's decision about whether to attend the rock concert anyway should be unaffected by what form one is looking at:  a person who would elect to attend the concert after having lost money would also elect to attend after having lost a ticket, and vice versa.

 Obviously we are interested in the same sort of behavioral psychology question as in the earlier anchor experiment on guessing populations: